SatyamMishra49/contact-managment-api/README.md

 # Contact-Management-App-REST-API

-A ready-to-use boilerplate for contact mangement application REST API Development with Node.js, Express, JWT and MongoDB.
+A ready-to-use boilerplate for contact management application REST API Development with Node.js, Express, JWT and MongoDB.
 This is a basic API skeleton written in JavaScript.
 Very useful to building a RESTful web APIs for your front-end platforms like JavaScript frameworks (Angular, Reactjs, etc).This project will run on NodeJs using MongoDB as database.
 I had tried to maintain the code structure easy as any beginner can also adopt the flow and start building an API.